ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Below we’ll learn more about the basics of GET methods used with [V3](https://github.com/ton-blockchain/ton/blob/e37583e5e6e8cd0aebf5142ef7d8db282f10692b/crypto/smartcont/wallet3-code.fc#L31-L41) and [V4](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L164-L198).
 Let’s start with the methods that are the same for both wallet versions:

 Method | Explanation
 :---: | :---:
-int seqno() | This method is needed to receive the current seqno and send transactions with the correct value.
+int seqno() | This method is needed to receive the current seqno and send messages with the correct value.
 In previous sections of this tutorial, this method was called often. int get_public_key() | This method is used to retrive a public key.
 The get_public_key() is not broadly used, and can be used by different services.
 For example, some API services allow for the retrieval of numerous wallets with the same public key

 Now let’s move to the methods that only the V4 wallet makes use of: